rclevy/rclevy.github.io/_pages/about.md

 subtitle: National Science Foundation Astronomny and Astrophysics Postdoctoral Fellow<br />University of Arizona

 profile:
-  align: right
+  align: left
   image: RLevy_headshot.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---